 Warm DR systems are defined as already stocked with hardware representing a reasonable facsimile of that found in the primary site, but containing no customer data.
-To restore service, the last backups from the off-site storage facility must be delivered and bare metal restoration completed, before the real work of recovery can begin.
+To restore service, the last backups from the off-site storage facility must be delivered and bare metal must be restored before recovery can begin.

 Cold DR systems are defined as having the infrastructure in place, but not the full technology (hardware, software) needed to restore service.

-OpenShift 4 provides in-place upgrades between minor versions.
-However, for customers who are upgrading from OpenShift 3 or need to perform a swing upgrade due to maintenance windows or other considerations, your OpenShift subscription will cover both the original and destination infrastructure of a one-way migration until such migration is complete.
-During the migration, Red Hat's subscription management tools will show your environment as being out-of-compliance based on the number of OpenShift subscriptions you have purchased.
+Red Hat OpenShift 4 provides in-place upgrades between minor versions.
+However, for customers who are upgrading from Red Hat OpenShift 3 or need to perform a swing upgrade due to maintenance windows or other considerations, your Red Hat OpenShift subscription will cover both the original and destination infrastructure of a one-way migration until such migration is complete.
+During the migration, Red Hat's subscription management tools will show your environment as being out-of-compliance based on the number of OpenShift subscriptions you purchased.
 Red Hat allows this for major version upgrades and will not require the purchase of additional subscriptions to get back into compliance during the migration.
 Finally, OpenShift provides tooling to assist in these migrations, along with Red Hat consulting services if desired.
-See documentation on Migration Toolkit for Containers.
+See documentation on the migration toolkit for containers.